yourid1997/yourid1997.github.io/index.md

 3. Help with purposefull targeting.
 I would target relatively high involved individuals,when the focus is on a relatively small highly engaged/loyal customer base
 I would target relatively low involved individuals, when the focus is on a relatively large customer base at the cost of less brand engagement. <br>

-I found that the more interest and concern a consumer brings to bear upon a purchase decision task the higher its likelihood to retain to the particular brand
 - [Pricing assignment Swapfiets](/pdf/Pricing Group Presentation.pdf) <br>
 Worked in a team to identify pricing improvements for bike company Swapfiets. <br>
 We first collected data about Swapfiets' current subscription price model and compared this with competitor prices of new- and second hand bikes. <br>